FlawlessNa/Legends/README.md

   - [ ] Inventory (mesos) parsing to ensure loot is still dropping from mobs + random reaction
 - [ ] GPT Automated Responses
 - [ ] For chat lines reading, try converting to gray and applying simple thresholding (general lines at least)
-- [ ] When done, update all docstrings as some are lacking now.
 - [ ] Mouse movements and mouse clicks
 - [ ] Refactor game interface more accurately
   - [ ] Quickslots